Using FMLA for Rehab: Your Job is Protected

 Can I Use FMLA for Rehab?

 Yes, FMLA covers leave for drug or alcohol rehab as it qualifies as a serious health condition.
 Whether you need rehab yourself or must care for a family member undergoing treatment, FMLA ensures you can take the time needed to focus on recovery.
+Since addiction treatment programs often last 90 days, you can complete a program without worrying about losing your job.

 This also applies to co-occurring mental health conditions, which are often linked to substance use disorders.